Smart Building | What Is A Smart Building? | Autodesk

 Smart buildings are designed to monitor, control, and optimize various aspects operations, often leveraging the Internet of Things (IoT) and artificial intelligence (AI).
 Key features of smart buildings include:

-Energy efficiency: Smart building design minimizes energy consumption through strategies such as efficient HVAC systems (US Site), optimized lighting, and intelligent power management.
+Energy efficiency: Smart building design minimizes energy consumption through strategies such as efficient HVAC systems, optimized lighting, and intelligent power management.
 It uses sensors and data analysis to adjust energy usage based on occupancy and external factors.

 Automated systems: Smart building technology integrates various systems, such as heating, ventilation, air conditioning, lighting, security, and access control, into a centralized automation platform.
 This allows seamless and coordinated control of systems to optimize performance and reduce waste.